You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 Based on the document element, you can move, edit, delete, or download it.

-Open an element's menu to access the available options.
+Open an element's menu to access the options.
 Press the Move icon to move an element to a new location on the document page.

 Select the plus sign wherever you want to add another file or text block on the document page.